metzzo/Awesome/doc/language/language.md

 end

 -- Loops
-while expression do -- traditional "while" loop
+while expression do -- traditional "while" loop, do is optional

 end

-for i in range(0, 10) do -- traditional "foor" loop, range is a coroutine iterating from 0 to 10
+for i in 0 to 10 do -- traditional "foor" loop, "to" operator returns a coroutine that iterates from 0 to 10.

+end

+for i in 0 to 10 step 2 -- only iterate 0,2,4,6,8,10

 end

 repeat